9 Healthy Foods That Turn Off Your Hunger Switch Fast

 Leptin is the second hormone.
 This is an appetite suppressant that signals to your brain when you're full and tells it to stop eating.

 But just as we can develop an insensitivity to another food-related hormone, insulin, so too can we become inured to the power of leptin, researchers say.
-The result: your hunger doesn't shut off naturally, and you continue to eat even when you're full.
+The result: your hunger switch doesn't shut off naturally, and you continue to eat even when you're full.
 That's where natural remedies that reduce ghrelin come in.

 According to research published in the Journal of the American College of Nutrition, eating oatmeal results in greater feelings of satiety than cold breakfast cereal.
 Why?
 The belly-filling power of insoluble fiber.
 By tucking into a bowl, you also trigger your gut to produce butyrate, a fatty acid that reduces inflammation throughout the body.
 In a Canadian study, researchers discovered that those whose diets were supplemented with insoluble fiber had lower levels of ghrelin.
 So make yourself a decadent breakfast: Cook up some quick oats, then toss in some dark chocolate shavings, some berries, some nuts, and a dash of cinnamon.